-- customs fees for customs clearance; - · customs fees for customs escort; - customs fees for storage of goods in customs warehouses; - customs fees for issue of a qualification certificate of a customs clearance specialist.
+- Customs fees for customs clearance - Customs fees for customs escort - Customs fees for storage of goods in customs warehouses - Customs fees for issue of a qualification certificate of a customs clearance specialist

-The rates of customs duties for the goods imported to the Republic are established by the Resolution of the Government "On customs tariff of the Republic of Tajikistan" dated October 25, 2003, No 450 and range in accordance with the type of goods at rates of 0%, 2,5%, 5%, 7%, 10%, 15%.
+The rates of customs duties for the goods imported to the Republic are established by the Resolution of the Government "On customs tariff of the Republic of Tajikistan" dated October 25, 2003, No 450 and range in accordance with the type of goods at rates of: 0%, 2.5%, 5%, 7%, 10%, 15%.

-In accordance with Article 345 item 3.6 of Customs Code certain cargoes are exempted from custom duties.
+In accordance with Article 345, item 3.6 of the Customs Code, certain cargoes are exempted from custom duties.
 Customs duties shall not be levied when importing:

-- goods as humanitarian aid and goods transferred free of charge to state bodies of the Republic of Tajikistan - goods intended for implementation of target projects approved by the Government of the Republic of Tajikistan on the expenses (within) of grants and (or) credits (lending) provided by legal or natural persons, foreign states, governments of foreign states or by international organizations.
+- goods as humanitarian aid and goods transferred free of charge to state bodies of the Republic of Tajikistan; and - goods intended for implementation of target projects approved by the Government of the Republic of Tajikistan on the expenses (within) of grants and (or) credits (lending) provided by legal or natural persons, foreign states, governments of foreign states or by international organisations.

-The Republic of Tajikistan approved the Customs Development Concept aimed at modernizing customs regulation and meeting international standards.
-The five-year development program comprises:
+In October 2008, the Republic of Tajikistan approved the Customs Development Concept aimed at modernising customs regulation and meeting international standards.
+The five-year development programme comprises:

-- Phase I (2009-2012) which includes further harmonization of national legislation with generally accepted customs standards, laying the base for the development of a full-fledged customs infrastructure, and implementation of the Unified Automated Information System of the Tajikistan customs. - Phase II (2012-2014) which envisages completion of construction and improvement of inland and border customs facilities, and establishing a fullfledged customs infrastructure, meeting international standards.
+- Phase I (2009-2012), which includes further harmonisation of national legislation with generally accepted customs standards and lays the foundation for the development of a fully-fledged customs infrastructure, and implementation of the Unified Automated Information System of the Tajikistan customs. - Phase II (2012-2014), which envisages completion of construction and improvement of inland and border customs facilities establishing a fully-fledged customs infrastructure that meets international standards.

-Starting from January 1, 2010, a new format of the cargo customs declaration and transit declaration was introduced in Tajikistan, in line with the EU Single Administrative Document (SAD); this new main customs document is used as a single set of the cargo customs declaration/transit declaration forms instead of the previously used separate CCD and transit declaration forms.
-The Republic of Tajikistan possesses 25 border crossing points (17 with
+On January 1, 2010, a new format for the cargo customs declaration and transit declaration was introduced in Tajikistan, in line with the EU Single Administrative Document (SAD).
+This new customs document is used as a single set of the cargo customs declaration/transit declaration forms instead of the previously used separate CCD and transit declaration forms.
+The Republic of Tajikistan possesses 25 border crossing points (17 with Uzbekistan, 5 with Kyrgyzstan, 2 with

-Uzbekistan, 5 with Kyrgyzstan, 2 with Afghanistan, 1 with China).
+Afghanistan, 1 with China).
 Only 12 border crossing points are available for transit freight transport.

 Development of customs regulation is also carried out at the international level.
-In addition to several bilateral agreements concluded with neighboring countries (see table 1 above), the Republic of Tajikistan is part of several regional organizations or development programs pursuing the objective of enhancing trade by improving customs rules and infrastructures.
+In addition to several bilateral agreements concluded with neighboring countries (see table 1 above), the Republic of Tajikistan is part of several regional organisations or development programmes pursuing the objective of enhancing trade by improving customs rules and infrastructures.

-The Republic of Tajikistan is a state-member of the Eurasian Economic Association (EurAsEc) for which a regime of free trade has been set up and the zero rate is applied for imported customs tariffs.
+The Republic of Tajikistan is a state-member of the Eurasian Economic Association (EurAsEc) for which a regime of free trade has been set up and a zero rate applied for imported customs tariffs.
 Other state-members are the Russian Federation, the Republic of Kazakhstan, the Republic of Belarus, the Kyrgyz Republic and the Republic of Uzbekistan.

-It also belongs to the CAREC regional trade facilitation program (ADB), under which a Common Action Plan regarding harmonization and simplification of customs procedures and documentation is being conducted.
+It also belongs to the CAREC regional trade facilitation programme (ADB), under which a Common Action Plan regarding harmonisation and simplification of customs procedures and documentation is being conducted.
 Other areas covered under the Plan include:

-- developing border posts and facilities - developing simplified transit systems - data consolidation, information sharing, and ICT development for customs operations - developing risk management and post-entry audit - developing a regional intelligence system - capacity building for regional customs organizations.
+- developing border posts and facilities; - developing simplified transit systems; - data consolidation, information sharing, and ICT development for customs operations; - developing risk management and post-entry audit; - developing a regional intelligence system; and - capacity building for regional customs organisations.

-Within the Economic Cooperation Organization (ECO) which gathers Afghanistan, Azerbaijan, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, Turkey and Uzbekistan, a Transit Framework Agreement was signed in May 1998 in Almaty.
+Within the Economic Cooperation Organization (ECO), which groups Afghanistan, Azerbaijan, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, Turkey and Uzbekistan, a Transit Framework Agreement was signed in May 1998 in Almaty.
 Its main purposes are: